Airship Glossary

 See SMS/MMS/RCS.

-SMS Keyword
+SMS keyword

-A keyword is a word you define to perform an action when used in a mobile-originated message, such as triggering a text response, opting in a user, or applying a tag for segmentation.
+An SMS keyword is a word you define to perform an action when used in a mobile-originated message, such as triggering a text response, opting in a user, or applying a tag for segmentation.

 See SMS keywords.